 The taste of foods in Mandalay is strong yet flavorful and they are served as small dishes on a big plate.
 My favorite here is rice noodles plus a bowl of ribs soup.
 You should add a bit of lime juice and some mustard leaf to enjoy the dish like a local and it does make it more tasty.

 If we have introduced you to high tea experience and several street food recommendations, now it’s a suggestion for a breakfast experience when you are in Inle Lake.
 Inle Lake is famous for Shan cuisine.
 The special thing about Inle Princess Resort is that it has its own garden so the food are fresh.
 Their homemade yogurt is super!
 If you are planning to stay there, it would be convenient for trying different types of food here.
-Unlike other 5-star resorts where the chef usually adjust the flavor to fit travelers’ taste, Inle Princess keeps it as much authentic as possible.
+Unlike other 5-star resorts where the chef usually adjusts the flavor to fit travelers’ taste, Inle Princess keeps it as much authentic as possible.
 However, just tell them your food preferences and they can accommodate properly.